 A terminal medical degree required for those who wish to practice medicine.
 Those who earn this esteemed degree are permitted to add “M.D” after their name.

-Classified by the American Dental Association to be the same degree, students must pass a licencing examination before they are allowed to practice.
+Classified by the American Dental Association to be the same degree, students must pass a licensing examination before they are allowed to practice.

 While there are many more specialized degrees out there, these are the most common you will find.
 Go out and explore the kind of degree you will need to earn in order to pursue your dream career!